THE COMMITTEE ON HUMAN RESEARCH

-Postdoctoral Fellows are allowed to serve as PIs on CHR applications if the following two conditions are met:
+Postdoctoral Fellows, Clinical Fellows and Residents are allowed to serve as PIs on CHR applications if the following two conditions are met:

 - A UCSF faculty member who would otherwise qualify as a Principal Investigator is identified as the Co-PI on the application, and

 - A cover letter from the Co-PI faculty member is attached to the application stating that he or she agrees to serve as faculty support and/or a mentor to the Fellow or Resident listed as PI in the IRB Application.

 serve as PIs.
 They are required to seek the sponsorship of